The Tale About Baba-Yaga: Source

+According to literary researcher B. I. Chernyshev, the tale was part of a late 18th century book of tales compiled by P. A. Efremov.

 Summary

 In a distant kingdom, a wise woman named Baba Yaga, bony-legged, has an only son of virtuous character.
 He marries a human girl.
 She begins to despise her daughter-in-law and plots to kill her someway or another.

 While her son is away, Baba Yaga begs with false kindness for the girl to go to the woods and milk her cows.
 The girl walks toward the cow pen, but her husband intercepts her in time, and reveals that the "cows" are, in fact, bears that will kill her.
 Baba Yaga's son then suggests she milks some mares and gives it to Baba Yaga.

 The next day, Baba Yaga asks the girl to shear her sheep in the woods.
 Her husband appears again and tells her that the "sheep" are wolves that will tear her to pieces, so he teaches her a magic command.
 The girl climbs up a tree, chants the magical command and the wolves shear themselves.

 Seeing the girl's newfound success, Baba Yaga then sends her to Baba Yaga's sister with a request for a reed for weaving.
 The girl meets her husband, who gives her oil, lard, needles and pins, as well as a comb, a tablecloth, a brush and a ring.
 The girl begins her journey: she oils the hinges of a door; gives pieces of ham to two dogs; gives lard to a cat and needles and pins to a group of girls.
 The human girl asks Baba Yaga's sister for the reed.
 Baba Yaga's sister lets her have the reed, while she goes to prepare the bathhouse.

 The group of girls warn the human that the witch is planning to devour her, so she must take the reed and escape.
 The human takes the reed and flees from the house.
 Baba Yaga's sister enters the house and, noticing the girl's absence, complains that the female servants, the cat, the dogs and door have not stopped her, and flies away on her mortar behind her.

 Realizing that she is being pursued by the witch, the human girl throws behind herself the comb, the tablecloth, the brush and the ring to create magic obstacles to hinder the pursuit: the comb becomes a dense forest, the tablecloth a river, the brush a steep mountain and the ring a brickwall.
 Baba-Yaga's sister manages to traverse the first three obstacles, but is finally deterred by the last barrier, and leaves the girl be.
 The human girl returns home and delivers the reed to Baba Yaga, who warms up to her daughter-in-law.